yHunterDep/tatical-recon/README.md

-# HunterRecon
+# TaticalRecon
-HunterRecon is a bash Tool to find vulnerabilities on websites.
+TaticalRecon is a bash Tool to find vulnerabilities on websites.

 # Version
 - 0.4